 - Promote other forms of identification.
 Why are we using microchips instead of faces?
 Suggestions#11

 - If your community is under Mandate, familiarize yourself with the law.
 If you are forced to microchip your pet, get their inflammatory markers tested before and after.
 Fight for fair medical exceptions.
 Gather information on the effects on the pet population and shelter dispositions and raise questions.
+Make sure your municipal, county and state representatives know how you feel about such mandates.
 Suggestions#12

 Here are Suggestions on How To

 #1 Most people are not aware of the dangers, particularly from the field testing of risky products in the unregulated microchip market.
 Send them a link to this website and ask for comments.
 Or send a Pet Health Alert about the Plastic Microchip being promoted.
 Suggested alert following:

 Tell them about the fraud of grants for microchips that tie them to spay/neuter programs to claim the credit for population reduction.
 Tell them about the Betrayal of Dogs Trust and about the code of silence over the Death in the Kennel.
 (See also, Pet Microchip Information on Lost Pets and Background)

 The stories are out there.
 Read Pasha’s story.
 Four veterinarians took his money and until he saw the x-rays himself, he never knew until too late that the tumor was growing off the microchip that had been implanted 13 years earlier.